Bahuchithawadiya

-Bahuchithawadiya (The Undecided) (බහුචිතවාදියා) is an upcoming Sri Lankan Sinhala drama romance film directed and produced by Malaka Dewapriya.
+Bahuchithawadiya (The Undecided) (බහුචිතවාදියා) is a 2018 Sri Lankan Sinhala drama romance film directed and produced by Malaka Dewapriya.
 It stars Kalana Gunasekara and Veena Jayakody in lead roles along with Lakshman Mendis, Samanalee Fonseka and Damitha Abeyratne.
 Music composed by Chitral Somapala.
+This film is presented By Alumni Organization University of Colombo.
+The film successfully passed 75 days of screening.

+Etymology

 in Sinhala language ‘Bahu’ means multiple and ‘Chitha’ means thoughts.
 ‘Bahuchithawadiya’ simply means ‘one in many minds’ or ‘one who lacks single-mindedness’.
 In other words ‘an undecided mind’ The term ‘Bahuchithawadiya’ was coined to denote the nature of our youth in contemporary society in Sri Lanka.